rockneurotiko/ex_gram/guides/sending-messages.md

 end
 ```

+Read more about the Low-Level API in [this guide](./low-level-api.md)

 ## Sending Text Messages

 ### `answer/2-4`

-Send a text reply to the current chat.
+Send a text message to the current chat.

 ```elixir
 # Simple text